Words Have Power to Build or Destroy

 Paul went on to tell people to "get rid of all bitterness, rage and anger, slander and every form of malice.
 Be kind and compassionate to one another, forgiving each other just as in Christ, God forgave you (Ephesians 4:31-32).

 Bitterness, anger, and malice reflect the attitude of the heart and that is what comes out.
-Garbage in, garbage out.
-We need to seek a transformation by the renewing of our minds (Romans 12:2).
-We get that renewing when we seek after God.
+We need to seek a transformation by the renewing of our minds; t

 Our children, grandchildren, students, and young neighbors are watching us.
 They have keen ears and hearts.
 If the most influential adults are angry, exceedingly proud or foul-mouthed, chances are the child will be the same way when he is an adult.
 Children will bear the wounds of harsh words.
 I wish I could go back and tame my tongue better with my children.
 But I have another chance with my grandchildren.
 They know their Nana loves them, encourages them, and guides them.